… by Jim W. Dean, VT Editor, … with Press TV, Tehran

 Crimean Information Minister Dmitry Polonsky said US sanctions against the leaders of Crimea are like “mosquito bites” and “are insignificant because they cannot do harm to Crimea or Crimea’s leaders.”

-Posted by Jim W. Dean on April 16, 2014, With 0 Reads, Filed under Foreign Policy, Government, Politics.
+Posted by Jim W. Dean, Managing Editor on April 16, 2014, With 0 Reads, Filed under Foreign Policy, Government, Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.